ace-dent/8x8.me/docs/STYLE_GUIDE.md

 - Not just a game background!
 - No exclusively FOREGROUND sprites.
 Items, collectibles, weapons (swords), sprites, etc.

 Offensive artwork will not be accepted.
+This includes controversial images, depicting weapons, religious iconography, or offensive symbols.
+Similar rules are applied to the naming of images.
 Strive for designs that work within a pattern group, and across all groups.

 ### Design